ZaneWillgruber/BabyNameGen/README.md

+# Baby Name Generator

+## Overview

+This project was followed from a tutorial to give me an introduction to Nuxt3.
+I learned a lot about how Nuxt and Vue works.

-# Nuxt 3 Minimal Starter
+## Nuxt 3 Minimal Starter

 Look at the [nuxt 3 documentation](https://v3.nuxtjs.org) to learn more.